 - Use RSS Feeds: RSS feeds let you subscribe to information from almost any source.
 You can subscribe to blogs, Twitter mentions or hashtags, Google Alerts, LinkedIn Answer categories, Quora question topics, for example.
 Just look for the RSS icon. - 2.
-Use HootSuite or TweetDeck: These applications let you save searches and respond to people without having to log into Facebook or Twitter. - 3.
+Use HootSuite, Seesmic or TweetDeck: These applications let you save searches and respond to people without having to log into your social media accounts like Facebook or Twitter. - 3.
 Use Facebook Applications: Use Facebook applications like Involver to bring in your YouTube, Flickr, and Twitter accounts right onto your Facebook Page.